UrielOfir/cats-app/README.md

    ```

 3. **Environment Setup**
-   To run the Cats App successfully, you'll need to configure your environment variables for both development and testing environments.
+   To run the CRAZY CATS successfully, you'll need to configure your environment variables for both development and testing environments.
 The project includes example environment files to guide you through this process.
    #### Creating Environment Files
     a. **Development Environment File**:
    - Navigate to the `backend` directory.